POSYDON-code/POSYDON/posydon/unit_tests/README.md

 *I suggest to use the `-m` option to show uncovered lines, which is `--cov-report term-missing` in pytest.*

-We should aim for a 100% coverage.
+We should aim for 100% coverage.
 If there is code which should be excluded from the coverage, please mark it with `# pragma: no cover`.
 The main usage is for code, which under normal conditions should never run, e.g. in POSYDONwarnings is a part to act, when the python `sys` module fails.